4 Gross primary production and photosynthesis

 A simple empirical model for the \(G_s\) response to VPD (Oren et al. 2001) is given by \[ G_s = G_{s,\mathrm{ref}} \left(1 - m \ln D \right)\;. \] Here, \(G_{s,\mathrm{ref}}\) is a reference canopy conductance, \(D\) is VPD, and \(m\) is a stomatal sensitivity parameter.
 The data shown in Figure 4.12 indicate that the sensitivity parameter \(m\) is not a constant, but decreases with drying soils and tends to be lower at dry sites than at moist sites investigated by Novick et al. (2016).

 The aspect that plants regulate stomatal conductance to balance the trade-off between carbon gain and water loss lends itself to modelling the stomatal response considering optimality principles.
 Indeed, there is empirical evidence that optimality models are a good representation of how stomata are regulated.
-Following this notion, it can be assumed that stomatal conductance is optimised such that the net between the carbon gain by increasing stomatal conductance and the carbon cost by the resulting increased transpiration and is maximized.
+Following this notion, it can be assumed that stomatal conductance is optimised such that the net between the carbon gain by increasing stomatal conductance and the carbon cost by the resulting increased transpiration is maximized.

 \[ A - aE - bV_\mathrm{cmax} = \arg \max \tag{4.14}\]